Charles G. Clarke: Career

 He was responsible for all of the China location footage and much of the studio work for MGM's The Good Earth (1937) but was uncredited.
-After working on a number of movies for Fox Films in the 1930s, he moved MGM.
+After working on a number of movies for Fox Films in the 1930s, he moved to MGM.
 In 1938, he returned to the now 20th Century-Fox and worked the majority of his subsequent career at the studio.

 He worked on low-budget Mr. Moto and Charlie Chan pictures to help produce propaganda material such as Guadalcanal Diary (1943) to pictures Thunderhead, Son of Flicka (1945) and Miracle on 34th Street (1947) to big CinemaScope musicals Marching Along (1952).

 He was married to Marian Bowden and died at his home in Beverly Hills, California, in 1983.

 Teacher

 Whilst on the shoot for Marines, Let's Go in Japan, Clarke suffered a minor heart attack and retired from work.
 However, former friend and Fox producer Kenneth Macgowan persuaded Clarke to join the Theater Arts Department at UCLA.
 Clarke taught film school and wrote a book titled Professional Cinematography at the urging of his students in 1964.
 In 1976 he published Early Film Making in Los Angeles, which recounted his time during the early years of Hollywood and how the technology of cinematography changed.